kivirogroup7/rpmtalks/_data/blog/2020-11-30-poonawallas-pista-pedestal.md

 ###### 📷 Credits: [Vedant Bapat](https://www.instagram.com/vedantbapat/), [Arnav Kulkarni](https://www.instagram.com/scarecrow_9595/)

 **[Yohan 'YZP' Poonawalla](https://www.instagram.com/yohanpoonawalla/)**, the name strikes a bell doesn't it?\
-If you're a petrolhead (which I'm guessing you are if you are reading this), you must have obviously heard of the infamous YZP emblem on one of the largest automobile collections in the country!\
+If you're a petrolhead (which I'm sure you are, if you're reading this), you must have obviously heard of the infamous YZP emblem on one of the largest automobile collections in the country!\
-Ferrari, a name that is almost synonymous with the concept of racing, speed and victory...\
+and of course, Ferrari, a name that is almost synonymous with the concept of racing, speed and victory.\
-Let's find out about the 2 absolute best. \
+How about the element when you combine these 2?\
-**RPMStyle😏**
+Let's find out RPMStyle!

 ### Yohan 'YZP' Poonawalla